dp-os/gez/examples/docs/src/en/api/core/gez.md

 - **Read-only**: `true`
 - **Throws**: `NotReadyError` - When the framework is not initialized

-Gets the packaging-related configuration for the current module, including output paths and package.json processing.
+Gets the packaging-related configuration of the current module, including output paths and package.json processing.

 ## Instance Methods